What does a Canvass Director do?

-In essence, your job is to build a team of committed activists who mobilize thousands of citizens to take action for equality and work toward a day when LGBTQ Americans are ensured basic equal rights.
+You will build and lead a team that will mobilize thousands of citizens to take action for equality and work toward a day where all LGBTQ Americans are ensured basic equal rights.

 What's the training like?